pplancq/dev-tools/packages/react-template/README.md

 ==> Component names, file names, and folder names should follow the **PascalCase** convention.

+## ⚠️ Caution with Environment Variables

+The webpack configuration of this project allows for environment variables to be included in the application bundle.
+This could potentially expose sensitive information if the bundle is publicly accessible.

+It is recommended to only include non-sensitive environment variables in the application bundle.
+Sensitive information should not be exposed even if the bundle is publicly accessible.

+Ensure you understand the security implications before including environment variables in your bundle.

+Please note that the web configuration pre-filters environment variables via the default prefix ‘FRONT_’.
+This means that only environment variables starting with ‘FRONT_’ will be included in the bundle.
+This is an additional layer of security to prevent the accidental exposure of sensitive environment variables.

 ## 🙇 <span id="learnmore">Learn More</span>

 - React & co